 The MiSTer is an open-source project that emulate consoles, computer and arcade boards via FPGA.
 At the moment, it’s still a device that requires “tinkering” to configure, but it’s no more difficult than setting up a Raspberry Pi.
+We’ll have an introduction and setup video soon!

 The DE-10 is the only required component to get started, but we also suggest a USB hub and RAM module: